 You will expand your skills, knowledge and experience of art and design and develop your critical language skills.
 The pathway has specifically been designed to enable you to make better informed decisions about higher education.
-It will also provide continued opportunity for you to develop basic skills including maths and English and enhance your understanding of the many fulfilling career opportunities in this field.
+It will also provide continued opportunity to develop basic skills including maths and English and enhance your understanding of the many fulfilling career opportunities in this field.

-Candidates must also have five GCSEs at grade C or above (or comparable numeric scores under the newly reformed GCSE gradings), two of which must be in English Language and Maths.
+You must also have five GCSEs at grade C or above (or comparable numeric scores under the newly reformed GCSE gradings), two of which must be in English Language and Maths.

 Mature applicants will need to provide evidence of their ability within an art and design field.
-A portfolio is required for entry to the foundation course and applicants will be interviewed, must provide a reference and must present a portfolio of current work.
+A portfolio is required for entry to the foundation course and applicants will be interviewed.

 The programme follows three key stages: